shhyou/bain-cs111-web-fork/pages/_lectures/week02_ethics.md

 Everyone is required to complete this module.
 First watch the video (embedded below) and then complete this Canvas assignment which is a series of short reflection questions.

 <iframe src="https://northwestern.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=c7d06a36-ec16-4908-b62b-b081001d4178&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

+Answer each question below in 3-5 thoughtful sentences and submit it via Canvas.

+1. In what ways do you think that social media technologies are helpful and in what ways are they harmful?
+Why?

+2. Identify another technology that may pose similar issues to the ones explored in the video – what technology is it, what are those issues, and who is most at risk?

+3. What goals do you hope to achieve by learning computer science and how might learning about ethics in technology help you accomplish these goals?